What is a reference check?

-- When calling a reference first identify yourself, the company you’re with and the person that has listed them as a reference.
+- When making reference calls first identify yourself, the company you’re with, and the person that has listed them as a reference.

-- Make sure it it’s a good time to have a brief discussion or if a call should be scheduled for a later time
+- Make sure it’s a good time to have a brief discussion or if a reference call should be scheduled for a later time

 - Let the reference know all answers will remain confidential